datacharmer/dbdeployer/docs/API-1.1.md

-This is the list of commands and modifiers available for dbdeployer
+This is the list of commands and modifiers available for dbdeployer 1.1.0 as of 01-Apr-2018 13:08 UTC

-    $ dbdeployer --version
-    dbdeployer version 1.1.0

 # main
     $ dbdeployer -h
     dbdeployer makes MySQL server installation an easy task.